 IntroThis page has been here on SP since the very beginning.
 I think it was originally created even by Josh.
 A few years later, on my remark that it needed to be updated, I think Josh somehow transferred it to me, so I was never able to vote on it, but also forgot to claim ownership.
 Recently I reviewed some of my old mountaineering notes and decided to give this nice route a try.
 Please help me improve it with your contribution!

 The whole route from the north-west is very diverse, in a magnificent surroundings.
 The Klamml chimney is an amusing warm-up, Kaindlgrat a true poetry in white and the summit ridge ascent a great finale.
-For sure one of the most beautiful tours in Hohe Tauern in its difficulty range!
+For sure one of the most beautiful tours in Hohe Tauern within its difficulty range!

 A Few Historical FactsKaindlgrat is the north-west ridge of the mountain.
 It was first climbed on Septenber 9th, 1867, by the famous Wiener climber Paul Grohmann, accompanied by two mountain guides from Kaprun: Anton and Peter Hetz.
 The nowadays famous ridge got its name only later.
 A gentleman A. Kaindl from Linz climbed the mountain in 1870, guided by Kederbacher and Hetz.
 Realising that the route from the only hut at that time, (Rainer-Huette) was very long, he sponsored building of a shelter, where nowadays Heinrich-Schwaiger-Haus stands.
 In 1875 it was proposed that the nice ridge is named by him.